pola-rs/polars-book/docs/user-guide/expressions/functions.md

 #### Column Naming

-By default if you perform a expression it will keep the same name as the original column.
+By default if you perform an expression it will keep the same name as the original column.
 In the example below we perform an expression on the `nrs` column.
 Note that the output `DataFrame` still has the same name.

 {{code_block('user-guide/expressions/functions','samename',[])}}